0glabs/0g-doc/docs/build-with-0g/compute-network/overview.md

 ## Components

-**Contract:** This component stores key variables during the service process, including account information, service details (such as name and URL), and consensus logic.
-It determines the legitimacy of settlement proofs, manages accounts, and handles service information.
+**Contract:** This component determines the legitimacy of settlement proofs, manages accounts, and handles service information.
+To do this, it stores variables during the service process, including account information, service details (such as name and URL), and consensus logic.

 **Provider:** These are the owners of models and hardware who offer their services to earn revenue.

-**User Broker:** These individuals use the services.
-They can either directly access the provider's services or use these services to develop their own applications.
+**User:** Individuals or organizations who use the services listed by providers.
+It is possible to use AI services directly and build applications on top of our API.

 ## Process Overview

-Here's a concise description of how the 0G Compute Network operates:
+The 0G Serving Network implements the following workflow:

 1. **Service Registration**
    - Providers register their services' types, URLs, and prices in the smart contract.
-2. **User Pre-Deposit**
+2. **User Stake**
-   - Users pre-deposit a certain amount into the smart contract to cover service fees.
+   - Users deposit a certain amount into the smart contract for service fees.
+If the accumulated charges from user requests exceed their deposit, the provider will stop responding.
 3. **Request Submission**
    - Users or developers send requests, along with metadata and signatures, to the service provider.
 4. **Provider Response**